product-science/docs/docs/ios/xcode.md

 Product Science will provide you with a `productscience.yaml` file that contains your credentials and configuration details.

 !!! info

-    If you haven't received this file or need to request a new copy, please reach out to your designated integration support contact via email or Slack.
+    If you haven't received this file or need to request a new copy, please reach out to your designated integration support contact via established communication channel.
 If this contact is unavailable, send an email to support@productscience.ai for assistance.

 Once you've received your `productscience.yaml` file, copy the file to your project's root directory (next to your `.xcodeproj` or `.xcworkspace`).

-_This step is not needed if you use standalone build._
+_This step is not needed if you use standalone offline build.
+PS will provide detailed instructions._

 ## 2. Install `PSCliCodeInjector`